sergeykomlach/AdvancedBiometricPromptCompat/README.md

 #### Key features

-- Unified UI for all devices - starts from Android 4.1 and to Android 12.
+- Unified UI for all devices (minSDK is Android 4.1).
 Exception: some vendors ( like Huawei or Samsung) provide custom UI
 - Contains fix for devices WITHOUT system BiometricPrompt UI (like LG G8 or OnePlus 6T)
 - Dark/Light themes supported; Also you able to get the background color of the current Biometric dialog
 - Auth in Split-Screen Mode supported
 - Wide range of supported biometrics
-- Android 12 microphone and camera toggles handling
+- Android 12+ microphone and camera toggles handling
 - DynamicColors (MaterialYou/Monet) theming supported

 #### Supported types of biometric authentication